veebch/bb/README.md

 - 6 wires, ideally with female dupont connectors at one end
 - An application that requires turning a thing at roughly predefined intervals
 - 3d Printed parts (optional)

+(If you're powering this project from a powerbank then make sure it's in low current mode, otherwise it will switch off due to low current)